objectivehtml/Base-Class/README.md

 ### About the Class

-This class is intended to be a base class in which all your other classes could inherit.
-The idea is provide a basic set of dynamic setters and getters available with class method or from within the construct.
+This class is intended to be a base in which all your other classes could extend.
+The idea is to provide a consistent architecture for all your classes with your application.
+With PSR-2 compliant code becoming the norm, BaseClass also takes care of routing method with "Snake Casing" as well as "Camel Casing".
+BaseClass also provides a default parameters in the each class' construct to set default parameters.
+The dynamic setters, getters, and count methods are made public, so you never have to create these things if you are adhering to the default logic.

 ---